RaphaelIT7/BadApple/README.md

-A [FirstLemon](https://github.com/FirstLemon) started this project a while ago, and I optimized the living hell out of it xd
+[FirstLemon](https://github.com/FirstLemon) started this project a while ago, and I optimized the living hell out of it xd

 It can have stutters, but it mostly works / should work.